More about International Business Machines Corporation

 | trailingEps | 11.130000 |

-International Business Machines Corporation's positive earnings and revenue growth signal that the company is expected to expand its business.
-The company's increasing profits and sales reflect strong financial health, suggesting continued growth and success in the coming periods.
+IBM's positive earnings and revenue growth suggest that the company is expected to expand its business.
+This reflects a healthy financial outlook, as IBM's increasing profits and sales signal further growth in the near future.

 Price projections: